warenwakolj/streamix/README.md

 # osu!streamix
  osu!stream 2011 beta client, modified to look like stable
 ## IMPORTANT TODO:
-- add pause screen
+- fix the circlesize, overall difficulty and ar
+- fix the circle hitbox, for some reason the whole cursor can hit it and not the exact center (ITS DUE TO THE HITBOX JUST BEING BIGGER THAN THE ACTUAL CIRCLE)
-- fix the scaling
+- fix ui and gameplay scaling
 - add keyboard support
-- fix the circlesize, overall difficulty and ar
-- fix the circle hitbox, for some reason the whole cursor can hit it and not the exact center
 - add android support
-- fix ui and gameplay scaling
-- more will be added here
 ## Less important to do
 - private server support
 - skinning support